fluencelabs/devcontainer/README.md

 ## How to install

-Docker and  optionally VSCode need to be avialble on your system.
+Docker and  optionally VSCode need to be available on your system.
 For Docker installation, follow the [Get Docker](https://docs.docker.com/get-docker/) instructions for your OS.
 For VSCode, see [VSCocde](https://code.visualstudio.com/) for instructions.

 With Docker and VSCode in place: